wp-plugins/scrapeazon/readme.txt

 The upc parameter enables you to retrieve reviews for a product based on that product's Universal Product Code (UPC).

 The ean parameter enables you to retrieve reviews for a product based on that product's European Article Number (EAN).

+The sku parameter enables you to retrieve reviews for a product based that product’s stock keeping unit (SKU).

 = Why do I need to sign up for an Amazon Affiliate account? =